RefresherTowel/docs/statement/usage.md

 state_machine.Draw();
 ```

 Now if you press any key while in the Idle state, it will transition to the Move state automatically.
-If you're not pressing a movement key, it will transition back to the Idle state.
+If you're not pressing a movement key while in the Move state, it will transition back to the Idle state.

 ---